zhiva-ai/Example-Model-API/README.md

 <img src="assets/example-visualisation.webp" width="700px"/>

-We show some example annotation types such as:
+We show some example model prediction types such as:

 - segmentation and prediction for a single series
 - prediction for an entire study (multiple series)